5 tips for creating an innovative workforce

 In 1855, one single person fundamentally changed the course of medicine for good.
 By introducing proper hygiene and sanitation to soldiers battling on the frontline in the Crimean war, Florence Nightingale reduced the death rate from diseases such as typhus and cholera from 42% to 2%.
-Her critical thinking and determination changed medicine forever, for the better.
+This innovation in healthcare, driven by her critical thinking and determination, changed medicine forever, for the better.

 Lots has changed since 1855.
 But one thing remains the same.
 Nurses are still imperative to the delivery of medical care.
 They stand on the frontline between the life and death of patients.
 Almost every clinical interaction is bookended by nurses.
 They are intricately intertwined with almost every system, almost every product rolled out in healthcare.